thackerbroadcasting/site/src/content/docs/legal/terms-conditions.md

 ## 2. Intellectual Property Rights
 ### Our intellectual property
-We are the owner or the licensee of all intellectual property rights in our Services, including all source code, databases, functionality, software, website designs, audio, video, text, photographs, and graphics in the Services (collectively, the "Content"), as well as the trademarks, service marks, and logos contained therein (the "Marks").
+We are the owner or the licensee of all intellectual property rights in our Services, including all source code, databases, functionality, software, website designs, audio, video, text, photographs, and graphics in the Services (collectively, the "**Content**"), as well as the trademarks, service marks, and logos contained therein (the "**Marks**").

 Our Content and Marks are protected by copyright and trademark laws (and various other intellectual property rights and unfair competition laws) and treaties in the United States and around the world.